rishabh-govande/COVID-19-Bot/README.md

 # COVID-19-Bot

-Notifier Bot for COVID-19 cases
+A notification bot made in python which will notify about the COVID-19 cases every 60 seconds.